TritonDataCenter/rfd/rfd/0026/README.md

 than other user-owned containers.
 Operators need to be able to migrate, stop, restart, upgrade them, etc.

-### `sdcadm` changes
+### New `sdc-voladm` command

-SDC operators need to be able to perform new operations using new `sdcadm` commands and options.
+SDC operators need to be able to perform new operations using a new `sdc-voladm` command

 #### Listing shared volume zones

 * Listing all shared volume zones:
 ```
-sdcadm shared-volumes list
+sdc-voladm list-volume-zones
 ```

 * Listing all shared volume zones for a given user:
 ```
-sdcadm shared-volumes list owner-uuid
+sdc-voladm list-volume-zones owner-uuid
 ```

 #### Restarting shared volume zones

-Shared volumes owner by a given user, or with a specific uuid, can be restarted.
+Shared volumes zones owned by a given user, or with a specific uuid, can be restarted.
 Specifying both an owner and a shared volume uuid checks that the shared volume is actually owned by the owner.

 ```
-sdcadm shared-volumes restart [--owner owner-uuid] shared-volume-uuid]
+sdc-voladm restart-volume-zone [--owner owner-uuid] shared-volume-uuid]
 ```

-If Docker containers use the shared volumes that need to be restarted, `sdcadm` doesn't restart the shared volume zones and instead outputs the containers' uuids so that the operator knows which containers are still using them.
+If Docker containers use the shared volumes that need to be restarted, `sdc-voladm` doesn't restart the shared volume zones and instead outputs the containers' uuids so that the operator knows which containers are still using them.